Scotchtown, New York

 Scotchtown is a hamlet (and census-designated place) in the Town of Wallkill, in Orange County, New York, United States.
 The population was 10,578 at the 2020 census.
 It has the ZIP Code 10941.
 The hamlet is located east of the City of Middletown.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 The Mills Industrial Park at 874 Silver Lake Scotchtown Road (41.477525°N 74.36358°W) was the original planned location for the 1969 Woodstock Festival; however, after the Town of Walkill's board voted against holding the festival, it was moved to Bethel, where it was held less than a month later.

 Geography

 Scotchtown is located at 41°28′N 74°22′W (41.4732, -74.3663).

 According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, all land.